stenvala/aws-cdk-legos/g2-ts-lambda-to-lambda-with-iam/README.md

 npm run all
 ```

 Stack destroy can't be executed with cdk destroy because other stack ads role that is related to other.
-However, that could be done by deleting the role with cdk.
-This is not implemented so far.
+However, that could be done by deleting the role from AWS Console manually.